 We’re past the holidays that make freezing your face off seem festive, and when you spend most of your day in the office, it seems continually dark and cloudy out.
 Worst of all, spring seems just the slightest bit out of reach—almost there, but not.

 I have heard it said that winter, too, will pass, that spring is a sign that summer is due at last.
-See, all we have to do is hang on.
+See, all we have to do is hang on with these quotes.

 “In the spring, at the end of the day, you should smell like dirt.”